 Where is the thyroid gland located and what does it do?

 The thyroid gland is a small gland located in the lower front part of the neck.
-It’s sort of shaped like a bowtie, and is about four inches across.
-It’s very small, but controls almost every function of the body.
+It’s sort of shaped like a bowtie or butterfly, and is about four inches across.
+It only weighs 10-20 grams.

 - Heart rate